Array Technologies Inc. (ARRY) Shares Up Despite Recent Market Volatility

 ARRY’s Market Performance

-The stock of Array Technologies Inc. (ARRY) has seen a -12.36% decrease in the past week, with a -17.00% drop in the past month, and a -21.54% fall in the past quarter.
-The volatility ratio for the week is 9.01%, and the volatility levels for the past 30 days are at 6.66% for ARRY.
-The simple moving average for the last 20 days is -11.95% for ARRY stock, with a simple moving average of -5.21% for the last 200 days.
+ARRY’s stock has seen a 11.29% increase for the week, with a 0.61% rise in the past month and a -4.44% fall in the past quarter.
+The volatility ratio for the week is 9.34%, and the volatility levels for the past 30 days are at 7.46% for Array Technologies Inc. The simple moving average for the last 20 days is 2.31% for ARRY stock, with a simple moving average of 8.34% for the last 200 days.

 Analysts’ Opinion of ARRY